If you’re new to Wicked Faire, you may be asking the question: What the hell is this?

 I want to perform/present/vend at Wicked Faire.
 How do I apply?

-Vending applications for WF X in 2015 are closed.
-Please keep an eye on the website for information on applying to vend at Wicked Faire XI in 2016.
+Performer applications for WF X in 2015 are closed.
+Please keep an eye on the website for information on applying to perform at Wicked Faire XI in 2016.

 I want to volunteer at Wicked Faire.
 How do I do that?